| Title: | Responses in Multiplex |

 An object of class mr

-data(ethnicity) ethnicity
+data(ethnicity) ethnicitydata(ethnicity) ethnicity

-counts the number of levels present for each individual. mr_na
+These perform diverse useful tasks. mr_count counts the number of levels present for each individual. mr_na sets NA values to something else, ms_na sets them to 0 (ie, not present),

-drop some levels from the object.
+mr_drop and ms_drop drop some levels from the object.

-mr_count(x, na.rm = TRUE) mr_drop(x, levels,...) ms_drop(x, levels) mr_na(x, na=TRUE) ms_na(x)
+mr_count(x, na.rm = TRUE) mr_drop(x, levels,...) ms_drop(x, levels) mr_na(x, na=TRUE) ms_na(x)mr_count(x, na.rm = TRUE) mr_drop(x, levels,...) ms_drop(x, levels) mr_na(x, na=TRUE) ms_na(x)

 x |